Cotton canvas tents

 Larger frame tents and many trailer tents will be made from cotton canvas but will have a heavy Poly Vinyl Chloride (PVC) coating on the roof to make them strong and waterproof.

-The only drawback of this is the added weight and a slight tendency for condensation for form on the plastic coated fabric.
+The only drawback of this is the added weight and a slight tendency for condensation to form on the plastic coated fabric.
 Condensation can be a problem with any coated fabric and that’s why ventilation is so important in tents.

 Polycotton canvas tents